 The U.S. is shifting permanently away from mass employment to the individual economy.
-It’s a new, creative economy that values knowledge, intellectual property and individual skills.
-Entrepreneurship leverages these strengths, but traditional companies are not designed to do that – they become efficiency machines that don’t invest in the future or people.
+It’s a new, creative economy that values knowledge, intellectual property, and individual skills.
+Entrepreneurship leverages these strengths, but traditional companies are not designed to do that – they become efficient machines that don’t invest in the future or people.
 Instead, they exploit cash flow.

 Eventually, successful new companies become mature businesses.
 Why won’t they repeat the same cycle?

 Education.
-In the past, schools have not taught us how to be our own bosses and how to bring value to the work we do in a competitive workplace.
-Once business owners are educated a different way – perhaps by organizations like StartUp-Miami and in schools – they will understand the value of investing in the future and in people who have the skills that will bring their business into the future.
+In the past, schools have not taught us how to be our bosses and how to bring value to the work we do in a competitive workplace.
+Once business owners are educated differently – perhaps by organizations like StartUp-Miami and in schools – they will understand the value of investing in the future and in people who have the skills that will bring their business into the future.

-Lots of companies say they do that now, but it doesn’t seem to be the reality in the midst of staff layoffs and stagnant wages.
+Lots of companies say they do that now, but it doesn’t seem to be the reality amid staff layoffs and stagnant wages.
 What will change to help them behave differently?